komali2/blog/content/posts/parents-trip-taiwan-2023/index.md

 {{< figure src="gongguan1.JPG" alt="Man making guabao" caption="The shop that makes the guabao is quite tiny, and always has a long line." >}}

 At this point is was a late 7pm and so we finally called it a night and took the MRT all the way back home.
+If we were less tired and had more time, it would have been nice to walk around [National Taiwan University](https://goo.gl/maps/evLe5ZDS6dqHY9XK7) a bit, as the campus is really beautiful, but we were pretty tired.
+[Shida night market](https://goo.gl/maps/vj3gU1oDqQnBf9Sr8) and [Gongguan night market](https://goo.gl/maps/q8scwpNgQHwyD8DA7) are both also nice places to explore and get some good food.

 ## Day Five